riboflavin/test-framer-sync/alternatives/fireflies-ai-alternatives.md

 * Languages: can it transcribe and summarize meetings in different languages?
 * Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
 * Recordings: is there support for saving and playing back audio and video recordings of meetings?
-* **Pros:**
+Pros:
-  * Wide compatibility with various platforms
+- Wide compatibility with popular platforms like Zoom, Teams, and Meet.
-  * Detailed summaries and action items provided after each meeting
+- Detailed meeting summaries and action items sent via email.
-* **Cons:**
+Cons:
-  * Free plan limitations may push users to upgrade
+- Free plan has limitations that may push users to upgrade.
-  * Transcription accuracy around 90%, with errors for accents or jargon
+- Transcription accuracy around 90%, with occasional errors for accents or jargon.
 | Feature                | Fireflies.ai       |
 |------------------------|--------------------|
 | Free Plan              | ✅ Limited          |